Inspiring Generations

 Spring Term (mid-March–June 1)

-The Spring term is less structured and designed for training in archaeological field work, independent study, and travel.
 Central to the spring term are the training sessions at the American School’s excavations in Ancient Corinth from April to June.
-Regular members have the opportunity to participate in the archaeological training program at ancient Corinth doing excavation and/or museum-based research.
-The three-week training sessions are intended to introduce members to the methods and techniques of archaeological fieldwork.
-After the training sessions, some members may be invited to excavate a full season at Corinth.
+All Regular Members have the opportunity to participate in the archaeological training program at ancient Corinth.
+The three-week training sessions are intended to introduce participants to the methods and techniques of excavation and museum work.
+After the training sessions, some Regular Members will have the opportunity to excavate a full season at Corinth (at the discretion of the Director of the American School’s excavations in Ancient Corinth).
 Others may choose to use the time to conduct a significant amount of research and writing, such as a chapter of a dissertation (to be submitted to the Mellon Professor).
 In addition, optional trips outside of Greece are often organized by the School and led by School faculty.
-In the past, the School has visited Ionia, central Turkey, and Southern Italy.
-Participants in the optional trips give oral reports and prepare handouts, as with the major School trips Regular Members will submit an outline of their proposed activities to the Mellon Professor for the spring by March 1st.
+In the recent past, the School has visited Ionia, central Turkey, and Southern Italy.
+Participants in the optional trips give oral reports and prepare handouts, as with the major School trips.

 Current Academic Year Calendar